FeliciaMarlove/the-information-hoarder/_content/self-help/self-determination-theory.md

 category: "Self-help"
 ---

-SDT stands for Self-Determination Theory
+💡SDT stands for Self-Determination Theory

 # Universal psychological needs
 We have 3 universal psychological needs (given our physiological needs are met):